dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 Inside this directory we will see that there are four Ensemble members.
 But only two will be run for the use case.

-So let's check the first Ensemble member and see if we’ve got files.
+So let's check the first ensemble member and see if we’ve got files.

 .. code-block:: ini